Ochelle-Abraham/Poem-Generator/README.md

 Gemini API**, and a clean, responsive UI.
 Users can choose poem themes, generate creative poems instantly, and refresh results with a single click.
+A demo can be found at : https://docs.google.com/videos/d/1kI5j4ZcUor91MZMBJ7QGUZMXpzIdtsMIkngx5_p7t3Q/edit?usp=sharing
 ------------------------------------------------------------------------

 ## 📖 Overview

-The **AI Poem Generator** is a frontend application that uses Google's Generative AI models to generate short, themed poems in real time.\
+The **AI Poem Generator** is a frontend application that uses Google's Generative AI models to generate short, themed poems in real time.
 It demonstrates:

--   API integration with modern AI models\
+-   API integration with modern AI models
--   Dynamic UI updates with React hooks\
+-   Dynamic UI updates with React hooks
--   Clean component structure\
+-   Clean component structure
--   Responsive styling and interactive buttons\
+-   Responsive styling and interactive buttons
 -   REST-based content generation

 This project is ideal for showcasing your frontend logic, API handling,